metaplex-foundation/metaplex-android/README.md

 ```

 ## Identity
-The current identity of a `Metaplex` instance can be accessed via `metaplex.identity()` and provide information on the wallet we act on behalf of when interacting with the SDK.
+The current identity of a `Metaplex` instance can be accessed via `metaplex.identity()` and provide information on the wallet we are acting on behalf of when interacting with the SDK.

 This method returns an identity object with the following interface.
 All the methods require a Solana API instance.